Skip to main content

 Add the remaining garlic, stir together and cook for 1 min.

-Add the tomato passata to the pan of onions along with the dried oregano, capers, honey, vegetable stock paste and water for the sauce (see pantry for amount).
-TIP: If your honey has hardened, put the sachet in a bowl of hot water for 1 min to loosen.
+Add the tomato passata to the pan of onions along with the dried oregano, capers, red wine stock paste, honey water for the sauce (see pantry for both amounts).

 Season with salt and pepper, then bring to the boil.